If you’re traveling through Vietnam with kids, you’ll likely face this exact dilemma:

 Stepping into Nha Trang with kids, one thing became clear almost immediately — this is not a quiet Vietnamese beach town.

 Nha Trang feels busy, international, and strongly resort-driven.
-We noticed a foreign presence in Da Nang too, largely because many expats actually live there.
+We noticed a foreign presence in Da Nang, too, largely because many expats actually live there.
 But the feeling here is different.

 Here, the city revolves around tourism, rather than daily life.